 In December, the Parliament decided to allow Alsunga municipality to remain independent.
 This essentially meant, that the small Suiti community could still maintain political power and influence in one half of the historic Suiti area, on which two thirds of the Suiti population live.

 In September 2009, the First Saint Michael Festival was organized.
 On October 1, UNESCO in its fourth Intergovernmental Conference meeting in Abu Dhabi, inscribed Suiti Cultural Space into its List of Intangible Cultural Heritage in Need of Urgent Safeguarding.
-Eleven other nominations were accepted from such counties as China (three), Mongolia (three), France, Vietnam, Kenya, Mali and Belarus.
+Eleven other nominations were accepted from such countries as China (three), Mongolia (three), France, Vietnam, Kenya, Mali and Belarus.